-The capital of the Languedoc-Roussillon region, on the Mediterranean coast.
-For information on the modern French Montpellier - and some scenic photos - try the city's official website.
+The capital of the Hérault département, close to the Mediterranean coast.
+For information on the modern French Montpellier – and some scenic photos – try the city's official website.

 Origin of name

 The first document to mention Montpellier is dated 26 November 985; this is in the Latin form monte pestelario.

 Marcel Barral, who wrote a guide to the street names of Montpellier (Les noms de rues à Montpellier, 1989), reviewed several explanations of the Latin form, dismissing them as well-meaning but unscientific attempts at etymology on the part of early clerics.
 Thus, suggested derivations from pestel, woad; pastellum or pestillum, pestle (for crushing the woad); pestellum, bolt or bar (ie, the mountain that bars the road); or from mons puellarum, while often quoted, are all dubious.

 The current academic view is that Montpellier is a tautological form, with a coloniser's Latin descriptor mons applied to a feature locally called *pela.
 Pela, it is suggested, means hill in a pre-indo-european language no longer recognised at the time of colonisation.
 It was thus taken to be a proper name, giving rise to a Latin form mons pelarius – `Pela's hill'.

 Barral’s conclusion has the attraction of simplicity – referring the name to a geographic feature (a hill) which does genuinely appear to be the oldest part of the settlement.
 It would be desirable to see further examples of *pela before agreeing this as a definitive etymology, but it seems this is one of many names destined never to be fully resolved.